charliedevs/conlang-dictionary/README.md

   - [x] Add description to conlang data
   - [x] Users can edit conlang to change name, description, and public status
 - [x] Change public column to eye and eye-slash icons
-- [x] Landing page shows a list of recent public conlangs
-  - [x] New query to get most recent public conlangs
-  - [x] Use react table visibility to hide unwanted columns from conlang table
-- [x] Update landing page copy with features and a blurb
 - [x] Add view conlang page (placeholder, just shows name and description)
+- [x] Add open conlang page button on conlang table
-- [ ] Move edit and delete buttons to individual conlang pages and make actions into open page btn
+- [ ] Move edit and delete buttons to individual conlang pages
 - [ ] Add ability to delete conlang
 - [ ] Instead of conditionally rendering form on dashboard, redirect to new conlang page if none created